I’ve been feeling conflicted about sharing this week’s gardening tip.

-Tip!
+Pro tip!
 When choosing a flowerpot, look for pots that have hole(s) in the bottom.
-A flowerpot without a hole is like a bathtub without a drain. 🙂 You’ll save yourself extra steps later when you buy a pot that already has a hole in it.
+A flowerpot without a hole is like a bathtub without a drain.
+You’ll save yourself extra steps later when you buy a pot that already has a hole in it.

-I know this is a weird one for March, given that many of us have spent the last week shoveling 18 inches of heavy spring snow from our sidewalks.
+I know this is a weird one for March, given that many of us have spent the last week shoveling snow from our sidewalks.

 But while we’ve been shoveling, scrappy gardeners have been proactively searching the Internet or visiting local garden centers for supplies like hail netting (also called, “anti-hail netting”).